Vinsengi/restaurant-booking-app/README.md

 - ✅ Public booking form with live table availability
 - ✅ Automatic table assignment based on number of guests
 - ✅ Menu with image upload and Cloudinary integration
+- ✅ Get Feedback from the customers / public
 - ✅ Prevents double bookings for the same table/date/time
 - ✅ Stores customer details with duplicate-check logic
+- 📱 **Responsive UI improvements**: Improve the mobile layout and form usability on small screens.
+- 💬 **Customer feedback form improvements**: Include rating stars and comment moderation in the feedback system.
+- Admin Email notifications for every feedback

 ---
 ## 🛠️ Technologies Used